platy/Open-Emission-Factors-DB/ID_STRUCTURE_GUIDANCE.md

 # ID structure guidance

-## Full list of ID structures for different categories that currently exist in the OEFDB:
+## Full list of ID structures for different categories that currently exist in the OEFDB

+Please find guidance for population of the `ID` field below, per category.
+It is advisable that you review existing IDs in the category you intend to contribute to before compiling these alongside other identifying and informative fields as outlined in the [data guidance](/DATA_GUIDANCE.md), to ensure comparability with existing emission factors in the database.

 **Electricity**